It's amazing what we can do when we come together.

 COMMUNITY OUTREACH

 Schmata Productions reaches into the community in many ways.
-The musical theatre program is run entirely by volunteers who give generously of their time, talents, and energy.
+The musical theatre program was run entirely by volunteers who gave generously of their time, talents, and energy.
 Several community members without students in the program return year after year to help!

 Scholarships: we believe that any child who wants to participate in the arts deserves that opportunity.
 We offer scholarships to several students each year for both our musical theatre program and our Summer Experience programs.